McCarthyCharles233/McCarthyCharles233/README.md

 - 👋 Hi, I’m @McCarthyCharles233
 - 👀 I’m interested in Web developmrnt
-- 🌱 I’m currently learning HTML, CSS and javascript
+- 🌱 I’m currently learning HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on web development projects and any other basic projects to have hands on experience in this field
 - 📫 How to reach me charlesmccarthy233@gmail.com